Lymphopoiesis: T cell development

 T cells are unique among the lymphocyte populations in their ability to further specialize as mature cells and become yet more mature.
-And T cells come in many flavors, for example: the conventional TcRαβ T cells; the so-called unconventional TcRγδ T cells; NKT cells; and T regulatory cells (Treg).
-Details regarding the developmental and life cycle of the unconventional T cells are less well-described compared to the conventional T cells.
+T cells come in many flavors, for example: the conventional TcRαβ T cells; the so-called unconventional TcRγδ T cells; NKT cells; and T regulatory cells (Treg).
+Details regarding the developmental and life cycle of the unconventional T cells are less well-described measured to the conventional T cells.